simran-memon/ELearningPlatform/README.md

 Project Introduction:

 An e-learning platform that serves the needs of changing educational structure without compromising on the quality along with faster pace is possible with utilizing state-of-the-art technologies.
 For implementing this application, Python’s Django framework has been used and a default database of SQLite3 has been used.
 Frontend technologies such as HTML, CSS, JS and jQuery were used as a part of template engine support that Django provides.
-Signle-sign-on authentication with SSL encryption has been provided to the users for a secure usage.
+Single-sign-on authentication with SSL encryption has been provided to the users for a secure usage.
 SSO roles have been alloted to the users: student role , tutor role and admin role for accessing respective functional data.
 Jenkins integration with Github repository for automatic builds.

 Steps for executing the project: